nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/workflow/workflow-how-to-index/how-to-set-a-default-value-on-a-date-field-of-a-task-form.md

 ---
 title: 'HOWTO: Set a Default Value on a Date Field of a Task Form'
+description: While designing your workflow in Nuxeo Studio, in order to pre-set the due_date value, you can use an input automation chain on the node.
 review:
     comment: ''
     date: '2017-12-14'